Manspear/StyleGuide/README.md

 Tweak Exposing Prio Order
 1. `Editor Details Panel`: Don't show if variable is supposed to be shared between all instances (all BP_TreasureChests).
 2. `Class Default`: Don't show if variable is supposed to be shared between all users of component (all BPC_Locked).
-3. `Component Default`: To tweak variable, got to open the BPC (BPC_Locked), and edit class defaults there.
-This ensures that all users (chests/doors) of that component get the changes.
+3. `BPC Class Default`: This ensures that all locked objects shares the changes.

 <a name="3.1"></a>
 <a name="bp-compiling"></a>